onenoc/memo/README.md

 memo
 ====

-NOTE: this library is still in alpha mode (appears to have a bug so that when caching file names get very long, it doesn't read from them)
+NOTE: this library is still in alpha mode (appears to have a bug so that when caching file names get very long, it doesn't read from them, will fix this asap)

 This is a memoizer class that you can use to decorate your functions so that they get cached to a file and run faster in future runs.